sillycowvalley/TTLSim/Documentation/6502/Minimal-181-65C02.CPU.md

 ### Stage 5 — the $00 driver (+1 → 17)
 **Add:** $00 constant '541 (second A-side driver).
 **New (26):** CLA, NEG A, STZ abs, INC abs, DEC abs.
+**Also — the reset vector goes live.** The RESET microcode needs $00, $01 and $FF, all of which now exist.
+Flip the memory map to final (ROM high, RAM low), lift the PC /CLR strap, wire RST to the microcode ROMs' /OE pins, fit the pull networks that define the reset control word (IR ← $00), and burn the $00 RESET sequence.
+From here the machine boots through
+$FFFC/$FFFD like a real 6502.

 ### Stage 6 — flags (+4 → 21)
 **Add:** '688 (bus Z-detect) · C ('377) · N,Z ('377) · '153 (CSEL proper —